-After renovation, the street will turn into a pedestrian street with the possibility of passing special-purpose motor vehicles.
-All dilapidated communications will be renewed to create conditions for the existence of the future museum quarter.
+Now the entire street is pedestrian with the possibility of passing special-purpose motor vehicles.
+All dilapidated communications are renewed to create conditions for the existence of the future museum quarter.

 The street is filled with a large number of architectural monuments of the XIXth century.
-They will be restored and the street, along with the Tula Kremlin, will become an important symbol of the city and a new tourist and recreational city centre.
+They are now being restored and the street, along with the Tula Kremlin, became an important symbol of the city and a new tourist and recreational city centre

 Reducing transport load

-In order to open the central part of the city for residents, the transport scheme will be changed: the traffic streams from the Metallistov street will be redirected to nearby streets.
+In order to open the central part of the city for residents, the transport scheme are changed: the traffic streams from the Metallistov street are redirected to nearby streets.
 This decision is justified by a research which showed that the amount of traffic in the city centre will be decreasing in the coming years due to a new bridge.

 Transforming the museum quarter

 The museum quarter is one of the most interesting points of the renovated centre.
 Representatives of the Tula region museums will form the base of the quarter.
-The ground floors of the buildings will be occupied by shops and cafes, educational facilities, hotels and offices will be located above.
+The ground floors of the other buildings were supposed to be occupied by shops and cafes, educational facilities, hotels and offices above.